Strong coupling expansions in $\mathcal{N}=2$ quiver gauge theories: Conclusions

 in units where the AdS radius is 1.
-This map, if correct, would represent a modification of the usual $\alpha^\prime=1/\sqrt{\lambda}$ relationship valid in the maximally supersymmetric case.
-Of course this modification is not visible at the leading order but it affects the sub-leading contributions.
-To see whether this speculation has any basis, it should be shown that the terms within square brackets in (\ref{CUTTconcl}) are reproduced by the 2- and 3-point amplitudes of the supergravity modes that are dual to the untwisted and twisted operators of the quiver theory.
+To see whether this speculation has any basis, it should be shown that the coefficients $c_{\ell,p}^{(n)}$ in the square brackets of (\ref{CUTTconcl}) follow from the 2- and 3-point string amplitudes of the supergravity modes that are dual to the untwisted and twisted operators of the quiver theory.
 To compute these amplitudes a detailed knowledge of the higher-derivative interaction vertices induced by the string corrections in all sectors of the orbifold is required.
 This knowledge, however, is presently unavailable.
 Thus, as already pointed out in the introduction, the localization methods which we have described in this work are at the moment the only tools available to investigate the strong-coupling regime of the $\mathcal{N}=2$ quiver theory beyond leading order.

-In our analysis we considered only the sub-leading corrections proportional to inverse powers of the 't Hooft coupling but, as pointed out in \cite{Beccaria:2022ypy} for the 2-point functions, there are in addition non-perturbative corrections proportional to $\exp(-\sqrt{\lambda})$ at large $\lambda$.
-It would be interesting to study in detail these exponentially small corrections and investigate their holographic dual interpretation, and also to understand the meaning of the shift (\ref{lambdaprimebis}) and the origin of the factors of $(\lambda^\prime/\lambda)$ in the gravity side of the AdS/CFT correspondence.
+In our analysis we considered only the ``perturbative'' sub-leading terms proportional to inverse powers of the 't Hooft coupling but, as pointed out in \cite{Beccaria:2022ypy} for the 2-point functions, there are in addition non-perturbative corrections proportional to powers of $\exp(-\sqrt{\lambda})$ at large $\lambda$.
+These exponentially small corrections result from the fact that the perturbative part of the strong-coupling expansion is non Borel summable due to the presence of singularities on the positive real axis of the Borel plane which require the addition of non-perturbative terms to fully determine the solution at strong coupling and its interpolation with the weak-coupling limit.
+It would be interesting to compute systematically also these non-perturbative corrections to the structure constants and investigate their holographic dual interpretation.
+It would also be nice to understand the meaning of the shift (\ref{lambdaprimebis}) and the origin of the factors of $(\lambda^\prime/\lambda)$ in the gravity side of the AdS/CFT correspondence.

 Finally, we observe that our results can be easily generalized in several directions.
 For example, if we perform an orientifold projection of the quiver by identifying the fields of the two nodes as $\phi_0\leftrightarrow -\phi_1$, we obtain the $\mathbf{E}$ theory \cite{Billo:2019fbi,Beccaria:2021hvt}.
 With this action, the odd untwisted operators and the even twisted ones are projected out, but the surviving operators behave exactly as in the quiver theory, and thus their 2- and 3-point functions can be immediately read from the formulas we have presented in this work by only limiting the values of the conformal dimensions.
 Another generalization is to consider a quiver theory with $M>2$ nodes.
 In this case there are some simple modifications such as the replacement of the factors of $\sqrt{2}$ with $\sqrt{M}$ and the appearance of numerical coefficients in front of the $\mathsf{X}$ matrix that distinguish the different twisted sectors \cite{Billo:2022fnb}.
 The most important novelty, however, is the presence of non-trivial 3-point function with three twisted operators when the three twist parameters add to zero.
 In this case the structure constants have again the factorized structure of (\ref{CUTTwardconcl}) but with the factor $\sqrt{k}$ replaced by $\sqrt{k+\lambda\partial_{\lambda}\big(\log G_{T_k} \big) }$ for the appropriate third twisted operator.